MatiPl01/react-native-smart-graph/docs/pages/settings/placement/circle.md

 #### `sortComparator`

-Specifies how vertices should be ordered on each circle.
+Specifies how vertices should be ordered on the circle.
 The function must be a reanimated `'worklet'`, because all layout calculations are processed on the UI thread.

 Below is the default implementation of the `sortComparator` function: